deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 While Deathworlders chapters will always be published completely for free, with the aid of my backers on **[Patreon](http://www.patreon.com/HamboneHFY)** I've now been able to take more time for writing!
 Pledging a single dollar per chapter gets you access to my behind-the-scenes blog where, among other things, I keep a running tally of each chapter's word count as it's written.

-Other benefits may become apparent in due course…
+Other benefits may become apparent in due course...